Turkey Feeding Operation

 ISG has provided siting for dozens of poultry feeding operations, each of which requiring innovative site planning and design.

 Siting long feeding operations buildings that maintain good surface drainage with efficient access is a challenge in any topography.
-In addition, meeting state-established separation distances and county zoning requirements, as well as avoiding drainage district tile systems makes siting a facility a complex process.
+In addition, meeting state-established separation distances, county zoning requirements, bio-security, and pest control systems, as well as avoiding drainage district tile systems makes siting a facility a complex process.

 With successful siting for over three dozen turkey feeding operations, ISG has performed the topographic surveys necessary to prepare site grading plans and specifications.
 Building elevations are selected to allow for adequate drainage design and a balanced cut and fill for earthwork quantities.
 Many of these sites require up to a four-foot elevation stair step between barns to control the volume of earthwork.
 Assisting the producer with the paperwork and permits involved in the construction phase includes a Stormwater Pollution Prevention Plan (SWPPP) required for the stormwater permit for construction sites with greater than one acre of disturbed land.